sgoguen/godelian-toolkit/README.md

 ## How do we handle Product Types?

 In order to handle product types, we need a special pair of functions that can encode and decode an integer into a pair of integers.
-These functions are generally called ***pairing functions***, but the ones you're looking at below are called the ***Rosenberg-Strong*** pairing functions.
+These functions are generally called ***pairing functions***, but the ones you're looking at below are the ***Rosenberg-Strong*** pairing functions.

-What's super important about these functions is that they are **bijective**.
+What's super important about all pairing functions is that they are **bijective**.
 That means that if you give it a number, it will always give you back a pair of numbers.
 And if you give it a pair of numbers, it will always give you back the original number.
+The Rosenberg-Strong pairing function adds another quality.
+It balances the left and right sides of the tuple so they grow in a balanced way.

 ```fsharp
 //  Turns any positive bigint into a (bigint, bigint)